grafana/grafana/docs/sources/search/dashboard-previews/index.md

 Dashboard previews provide an overview of all available dashboards.
 They help you quickly find the right dashboard when the dashboard names aren't enough on their own.

-> **Warning:** The Dashboard previews feature is deprecated and will be removed in Grafana v10
+> **Warning:** The dashboard previews feature is deprecated and will be removed in Grafana v10.

 The dashboard previews feature is an opt-in feature that is disabled by default.
 You can view dashboard previews after an administrator enables the feature, and after you select the new grid layout.
 The feature-enablement procedure is outlined in the following section.